m-mdy-m/algorithms-data-structures/10.Data_Structures/Array/Associative_Arrays/README.md

 - **Lookup** in a new empty associative array fails, indicating the absence of any keys.
 - **Remove** after an **insertion** either results in the original associative array without the key if the removed key is the same as the inserted key, or maintains the insertion while removing the specified key.
 - **Remove** in a new empty associative array has no effect, leaving the array empty.
 ## Example

-Suppose that the set of loans made by a library is represented in a data structure.
-Each book in a library may be checked out by one patron at a time.
-However, a single patron may be able to check out multiple books.
-Therefore, the information about which books are checked out to which patrons may be represented by an associative array, in which the books are the keys and the patrons are the values.
-Using notation from Python or JSON, the data structure would be:
+Consider a library's system for tracking which books are checked out by which patrons.
+Each book can be checked out by only one patron at a time, but a patron can check out multiple books.
+This can be efficiently represented using an associative array, where the keys are the book titles and the values are the patrons who have checked them out.

+Let's use a Python or JSON-like notation to represent this associative array:

 ```python
 {